ipatch/chrisrjones_web/README.md

 <a id="todo"></a>

+- [x] #fe #react need to preserve state through hot reloads, will be useful later on
 - [ ] #fe #react what's a good way to see the code of the actual components in my browser dev tools?
     - as of right now when opening the debugger tab i'm seeing the entire app bundle ie. `app.bundle.js` 👎️
 - [ ] if using app as an API only how can i authenticate with the app using a frontend framework such as react